nobitlost/MessageManager/README.md

 )
 ```

+**NOTE:** a message is only acked if the receiving party has a handler for this message defined.

 <div id="mmanager_on_reply"><h4>MessageManager.onReply(<i>handler</i>)</h4></div>

 Sets the callback to be called when the message is replied to.
 The callback has the following parameters: